Amid fears that Trump might not leave office, two lawmakers press for Pentagon assurances on the election

 “I recognize that there is only one legitimate president of the United States at a time,” Milley replied late Thursday.

-They also asked Milley and Esper to forswear any military operations launched this fall for political purposes, rather than the security of the country, and pressed them to refuse any order to employ uniform military at the polls on Election Day.
+They also asked Milley and Esper to forswear any military operations launched this fall for political purposes, rather than the security of the country, and pressed them to refuse any order to employ service members in uniform at the polls on Election Day.

 Sherrill and Slotkin said President Trump’s conduct in recent months compelled them to ask these questions.
 Of late, Trump has suggested that he might not accept the outcome of the election and questioned the legitimacy of mail-in voting, which is likely to play a large role in the balloting this November.